-This is always provided by fixed ventilation within the fitted roof skylight.
+This is mainly provided by fixed ventilation within the fitted roof skylight.
 These roof skylights should be cleaned annually by use of a small brush to remove any dust that may have accumulated around the mesh fitted.
 On some roof skylights the mesh can be easily removed to aid cleaning.
 On fan-assisted roof skylights it is essential that the fan is switched off prior to cleaning.
+High level ventilation may also be provided by additional fitted mushroom vents.